 Settings are invited to participate by developing a programme of support for parents around four key themes:

 - Happy Healthy Kids

 - developing existing practice to increase parental awareness of how to support children more effectively in the home

 In all cases, the focus is on transforming 'how things are done'; making a real difference to the lives of young children.

 Settings will be required to set out in detail, what they propose to do and how they propose to do it.
-It should be clear from the application how the proposals will transform practice e.g. enhancing staff capacity, engaging parents more effectively etc. It should also be evident how the programme will be embedded and sustained when funding is no longer available.
+It should be clear from the application/implementation plan how the proposals will transform practice e.g. enhancing staff capacity, engaging parents more effectively etc. It should also be evident how the programme will be embedded and sustained longer term.